-"If those dreams do start plaguing you again, I hope you remember to say the motto-"
+"If those dreams do start plaguing you again, I hope you remember-"

 "It's just a dream.
 Don't let it control you."
-I finish, saying the motto she made up when we were younger, to help me with the dreams.
+I finish, saying the motto she told me, years ago.
 Even at eight, she was pretty smart.
 "Don't worry, I remember.
 It's all up here."
-I say as I tap my head lightly with a smile.
-"Now get going before you're late for practice."
+I tap my head lightly with a smile.
+"Now, get going, before you're late for practice."

-Despite my lingering feelings of the dreams and everything that happened, I just can't help but laugh at Katie's threat.
+Despite my lingering feelings of the dreams and everything that happened, I can't help, but laugh at Katie's threat.

-"Noted," I agree with a laugh as I exit out of the pool.
+"Noted," I agree with a smile as I leave out.

 I pull the collar of my coat up some, to cover my face from cold wind.
-Even though its early March, it's clear that winter is still in the air, evident by the coldness of the wind and by the sun getting closer to setting, even though it's just a little past 4:30.
+Even though its early March, it's clear that winter is still in the air, evident by the cold.

 I continue to walk home slowly, not even wanting to listen to any music, like I usually do.
 I just keep repeating Katie's words in my mind and try to keep the dream off my mind.
-Luckily, my talk with Katie, seems to calm my mind down enough, where I can actually think again.
-I keep walking for a few minutes before I hear something, that stops me in my tracks.
+Luckily, my talk with her, seems to calm enough, where I can actually think again.
+I keep walking for a while, before something stops me.

 I turn around in shock as I hear my name called, looking around to see who could have said it.
 What the hell is that?
-I ask myself mentally as I continue to look around and spotting no one.
-It was like the voice came from the wind itself.
+I continue to look around and spot no one.
+It was like the voice came from the wind, itself.

-"I really am going crazy," I whisper to myself as I let my eyes do one more sweep of the area to make sure no one is there, before I start walking again.
+"I really am going crazy," I whisper as I do one more sweep of the area to make sure, before I start walking again.
 But, as soon as I get a few feet away.
-I'm stopped in my tracks again.
+I'm stop in my tracks, again.

 "Alright, who's there?!"
-I yell out when I hear the voice the second time now.
-Anger laced in my voice.
-I hate being messed with, especially when I'm already freaked out to begin with.
+I yell out.
+Anger lacing my voice.
+I hate being messed with, especially when I'm already freaked out.

 I look around again and still spot no one.
 Alright, that's it, it's time to book it, now.
-I think before I turn back around and start running in the direction of my house but, for some reason, that seem to rile the voice up.
+I think before I turn back around and start running in the direction of my block.

 "Shut up, shut up, shut up!"
 I yell each time I hear my name, as I start to pick up speed.

 "SHUT UP!"
 I scream out with a deafening yell, before my world starts spinning before my very eyes.
-While running from the voices, I fail to noticed where I was running and wind up tripping on something and start tumbling, until I stop right at the edge of the lake.
-Luckily, it seems like that fall was exactly what I needed, because the voices stop, as soon as I take the nosedive.
+While running from the voices, I fail to noticed where I was running and wind up nosediving and start rolling, until I stop right at the edge of the lake.
+Luckily, it seems like that fall was exactly what I needed, because the voices stop right away.

-"Never thought I would be so happy to hear the sound of my own voice and only my voice."
-I whisper quietly as I start army-crawling towards the lake to see how much damage I did when I took that fall.
+"Never thought I would be so happy to hear the sound of my own voice."
+I whisper quietly as I start army-crawling to the lake.

-Amber gold eyes greet me as I look over the edge to examine my face.
+Amber gold eyes greet me as I look over the edge.
 I look down at my reflection and look it over, checking to see if I damaged anything.
-I breathe a sigh of relief when I spot nothing on my face, beside some dirt here and there.
+I breathe a sigh of relief when I don't spot anything, beside some dirt here and there.
 Lucky me.
-That would have been hard to explain to Gran if I came home with a giant bruise and I doubt, running from disembodied voices would cut it.
+That would have been hard to explain to Gran, if I came home with a giant bruise and I doubt, running from disembody voices would cut it.

 I gaze at my reflection for a few more seconds, before I notice ripples start to distort my image.
 Now what?!
-I mentally exclaim, as I lift my head up, to see what's happening.
-And apparently, I get my answer, when I spot water bubbling in the middle of the lake.
+I mentally exclaim, as I lift my head up.
+And I get my answer, when I see water bubbling in the middle of the lake.

 "What the hell is going on?!"
-I yell out loud to no one in particular.
-As soon as the words leave me lips, the water stops and a watery silhouette starts rising from the water.
+I yell out.
+As soon as the words leaves my lips, the water stops and a watery silhouette starts rising from the water.
 What in the world is that?
-I ask myself internally as I watch the silhouette start forming into that of a woman's outline or...at least I think it's a woman.
+I ask internally as I watch the silhouette start forming into a woman's outline or...at least I think it's a woman.

 "Austin, do not be afraid..."
 The water woman says in an eerily familiar voice, as she holds out a petite-looking hand towards me.

-Is she seriously telling me, not to be afraid of a woman coming out water?!
-I yell in my mind as I stare at her in shock and disbelief.
-I think for a second, before it dawns on me, where I heard her voice before.
-It's the same, as the first voice that appeared in my mind.
+Is she seriously telling me, not to be afraid of a woman that came out the water?!
+It takes me a second, but it dawns on me where I heard her voice at...
+It's the same as the first voice.

-Before I can speak or slap myself awake, the hairs on the back of my neck start rising, as I feel a cold, almost evil wind, start blowing at my back.
-Stupidly, I turn my head towards the direction the wind is blowing and I can't believe what I see.
+Before I can speak or slap myself awake, the hairs on the back of my neck start rising, as I feel a cold, almost evil wind, blowing at my back.
+Stupidly, I turn my head in the direction of the wind and I can't believe what I see.
 You have got to be kidding me!

-A shadow, not unlike the shadow that rose out the second woman in my dream, starts rising from the ground.
-Unlike the watery woman, I can make out if the shadow is male, female, or both.
+A shadow, not unlike the shadow that rose out the second woman in my dream, rises from the ground.
+Unlike the watery woman, I can't make out if the shadow is male, female, or both.
 The only thing I can make out, is one, bony hand, pointing directly at me.

 "That's it, I finally gone over the deep end," I whisper softly to myself, as a falling sensation takes over, causing me to hit the ground, hard.
 The last thing I see, is the water woman standing over me, releasing a ball of light above my head, before my world is engulf by darkness.